Arica Carter

-Arica Derris Carter (born July 19, 1996) is an American professional women's basketball player for Perfumerias Avenidas in the Spanish Liga Femenina de Baloncesto and, previously, was in Panathinaikos before os that she won the championship in Mexico after stints with teams in the Spanish Liga Femenina de Baloncesto and Phoenix Mercury of the United States's Women's National Basketball Association (WNBA).
+Arica Derris Carter (born July 19, 1996) is an American professional women's basketball who plays for the Greek women's basketball team Panathinaikos of the Greek Women's Basketball League and, previously, was in Perfumerias Avenidas before she won the championship in Mexico after stints with teams in the Spanish Liga Femenina de Baloncesto and Phoenix Mercury of the United States's Women's National Basketball Association (WNBA).

 Early life

 Carter was born in Los Angeles, California, to parents Derrick Moses and Fern Carter and has six sisters and one brother.
 She played basketball at Long Beach Poly and was the first player from that school to be drafted and/or play in the WNBA.
 She later described her mother and sister as role models because "they are three strong women who keep pushing through no matter what the circumstances are".

 Carter was a key member of the Long Beach Poly girls basketball team and won tournament MVP by, among the other tournament success, recording 12 points and eight steals in the final of the 2012 Inglewood City of Champions Elite Division.
 This was followed up with being chosen as Dream Team Player of the Year in 2013, averaging over 11 points per game, as Long Beach Poly won the California Interscholastic Federation (CIF) Division 1 championship in a 46–28 win over Berkley including 11 points from Carter.
 She averaged 10.5 points, 5.1 steals and 4.3 rebounds in her final 2014 season to win her second CIF championship with the Long Beach Jackrabbits; this time finishing champions in the Open Division with Carter scoring five in the 70–52 victory over Salesian.